fredzf/car_model/README.md

 However, instead of passing to 2 networks, the model used for this projetc was only passing to 1 VGG16 network to reduce processing time.
 The model architecture is as following:
 ![model architecture](imgs/model.png)

 The result shows that, bilinear pooling improved the model results significantly, where the validation accuracy increased to 89.2% and testing accuracy increased to 87.8%.
+The model architecture can be downloaded from [model](https://drive.google.com/open?id=1R36ziTdgMGqfg-DbFk81BE6mjXjly9AZ), and weights can be downloaded from [weights](https://drive.google.com/open?id=1jcJUsu4PhTGhVaC8h8YwGV3vmweXSQ6t).

 | Architecture        |     Validation Accuracy     |       Testing Accuracy      |
 |---------------------|:---------------------------:|:---------------------------:|